What Is Making Tax Digital?

 3. Review the figures Xero has calculated from your records

-4. Click Submit to HMRC to file your return
+4. Click Submit to file your return

 That’s it.
 No separate software, no bridging tools, no manual data entry.
 Your bank feeds, invoices, bills, and expense records all feed directly into the VAT return calculation.
 The digital links requirement is satisfied automatically because everything lives in one connected system.